awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/setup-toolkit.md

 # Installing the AWS Toolkit for JetBrains<a name="setup-toolkit"></a>

-Install the AWS Toolkit for JetBrains as follows\.
+Installing the AWS Toolkit for JetBrains is a two\-stage process\.
+First, you configure your AWS account and permissions so you can interact with AWS services within the JetBrains IDE\.
+Next, you install and configure the Toolkit as an IDE plugin\.

+## <a name="account-and-ide-setup"></a>

+### Setting up your AWS account to use AWS Toolkit for JetBrains<a name="aws-account-and-access"></a>

 1. [Create an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/), if you don't have an account already\.